basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 As an example, let's say that the bucket `current_memes` exists and bears the type `no_siblings` (from above).
 Now, let's say that our application needs to create a new bucket called `old_memes` to store memes that have gone woefully out of fashion, but that bucket also needs to bear the type `no_siblings`.

-The following request made by the application would ensure that the `old_memes` bucket inherits all of the properties from the type `no_siblings`:
+The following request seeks to add the meme "all your base are belong to us" to the `old_memes` bucket.
+If the bucket type `no_siblings` has been created and activated, the request will ensure that the `old_memes` bucket inherits all of the properties from the type `no_siblings`:

 ```curl
 curl -XPUT \